citp/privacy-policy-historical/j/ja/jam/jamesray.com.md

 **PRIVACY POLICY**
 James Ray International

 The following Privacy Policy describes the information and privacy practices for **James Ray International** retail sales and **_http://jamesray.com_**.
-You may read the privacy policies of each James Ray International subsidiary by visiting each entity's Web site or by emailing [webservices@jamesray.com](mailto:webservices@jamesray.com?subject=Privacy%20Policy).
+You may read the privacy policies of each James Ray International subsidiary by visiting each entity's Web site or by contacting our support department at [http://support.jamesray.com](http://support.jamesray.com/).

 This Privacy Policy does not apply to other Web sites that may be accessible through the James Ray International sites.
 Our sites contain links to other sites operated by third parties, including but not limited to third party sites that display the James Ray International trademarks.
 We encourage you to read the privacy policies of those other sites to learn how they collect and use information about you.